raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 raspberrypi dnsmasq-tftp[1903]: file /tftpboot/bootcode.bin not found
 ```

-Next, you will need to copy `bootcode.bin` and `start.elf` into the /tftpboot directory.
-You should be able to do this by copying the files from /boot, since these are the right ones.
-We need a kernel, so we might as well copy the entire boot directory.
+Next, you will need to copy the contents of the boot folder into the /tftpboot directory.

 First, use `Ctrl + C` to exit the monitoring state.
 Then type the following: